LukasMarx/ai-food-blog/src/content/posts/Pork Ragu.md

 recipeYield: "4"
 calories: 520
 recipeCuisine: "Italian"
+recipeInstructions:
+  [
-recipeInstructions: ["In a large pan, heat some oil over medium-high heat.
+    "In a large pan, heat some oil over medium-high heat.
 Add the pork cubes and cook until browned on all sides, about 8 minutes.
 Transfer the pork to a slow-cooker.", "In the same pan, add the onion, carrots, celery, and garlic.
 Sauté until the vegetables are soft, about 5 minutes.
 Add the diced tomatoes, tomato paste, beef broth, bay leaves, oregano, thyme, salt, and black pepper.
 Bring to a boil, then pour over the pork in the slow-cooker.", "Cover the slow-cooker and cook on low for 8 hours or on high for 4 hours, until the pork is tender and falling apart.
 Remove the bay leaves and shred the pork with two forks.
-Serve the pork ragu over pasta, garnished with grated parmesan cheese and fresh basil leaves."]
+Serve the pork ragu over pasta, garnished with grated parmesan cheese and fresh basil leaves.", ]
 ---

 ## Introduction